-- (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or - (b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries. - 5.
-Undisclosed income: The Company does not have any transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961. - 6.
-Willful Defaulter: The Company is not declared as willful defaulter by any bank or financial institution (as defined under the Companies Act, 2013) or consortium thereof or other lender in accordance with the guidelines on willful defaulters issued by the Reserve Bank of India. - 7.
+- (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or - (b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries. - Undisclosed income: The Company does not have any transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961. - Willful Defaulter: The Company is not declared as willful defaulter by any bank or financial institution (as defined under the Companies Act, 2013) or consortium thereof or other lender in accordance with the guidelines on willful defaulters issued by the Reserve Bank of India. - 7.
 Compliance with number of layers of companies: As the company has no holding or subsidiary company, requirement with respect to number of layers prescribed under clause 87 of sub section 2 of the Companies Act, 2013 read with companies (restriction on number of layers) rules, 2017 is not applicable. - 8.
 Valuation of PP&E, intangible asset and investment property: The Company has not revalued any of its Property, Plant and Equipment (including Right-of-Use Assets) during the year. - 9.
-Compliance with approved scheme(s) of arrangements: The Company has entered into any scheme of arrangement the details of which is reproduced as under:
+The Company has no transaction with any company struck-off under section 248 of the Companies Act, 2013 or Section 560 of the Companies Act, 1956